Are government policies taking into account the poorest and the…

 Home / Challenges / Completed Projects / Analyzing Domestic Violence and Online Harassment During COVID19

-In this project, award-winning Red Dot Foundation will partner with Omdena’s innovation platform to build an artificial intelligence solution to better understand domestic violence and online harassment trends during COVID19.
+In this project, award-winning Red Dot Foundation partnered with Omdena to apply various AI and NLP tools to better understand domestic violence and online harassment trends during COVID19.

 An award-winning platform that crowdsources personal stories of sexual harassment & abuse in public spaces to make this data useful for individuals, local communities and local administration to identify factors that cause harmful behaviour and develop coping strategies.

 Machine Learning India (MLI), under QAIL, is a thriving community of 200,000 ardent - artificial intelligence enthusiasts across India.
 The goal of MLI is to reduce the skill-gap in India, by creating a vibrant AI ecosystem and talent pool; thereby leading the country to have a significant take in the global AI revolution.